-Boot Configuration NOTE: For Secure Boot to be enabled, the computer is required to be in UEFI boot mode and the Enable Legacy Option ROMs option is required to be turned off.
+Boot Configuration For additional security, Dell Technologies recommends keeping the Secure Boot option enabled to ensure that the UEFI firmware validates the operating system during the boot process.
+NOTE: For Secure Boot to be enabled, the computer is required to be in UEFI boot mode and the Enable Legacy Option ROMs option is required to be turned off.
 Enable Microsoft UEFI CA When disabled, the UEFI CA is removed from the BIOS UEFI Secure Boot database. (i) NOTE: When disabled, the Microsoft UEFI CA could render your computer unable to boot, computer graphics may not function, some devices may not function properly, and the computer could become unrecoverable.
 By default, the Enable Microsoft UEFI CA option is enabled.
 For additional security, Dell Technologies recommends keeping the Microsoft UEFI CA option enabled to ensure the broadest compatibility with devices and operating systems.
 Secure Boot Mode Enables or disables the Secure Boot operation mode.
 By default, the Deployed Mode is selected. (i) NOTE: Deployed Mode should be selected for normal operation of Secure Boot.
 Expert Key Management Enable Custom Mode Enables or disables the keys in the PK, KEK, db, and dbx security key databases to be modified.
 By default, the Enable Custom Mode option is disabled.
 Custom Mode Key Management Selects the custom values for expert key management.
 By default, the PK option is selected.

-Table 32.
+Table 33.
 System setup options-Integrated Devices menu

 Integrated Devices Date/Time Date Sets the computer date in MM/DD/YYYY format.
 Changes to the date format take effect immediately.
 Time Sets the computer time in HH/MM/SS 24-hour format.
 You can switch between a 12-hour and 24-hour clock.
 Changes to the time format take effect immediately.
 Audio Enable Audio Enables all integrated audio controller.
 By default, all the options are enabled.
 Enable Microphone Enables the microphone.
 By default, the Enable Microphone option is enabled. (i) NOTE: Depending on the configuration ordered, the microphone setup option may not be available.
 Enable Internal Speaker Enables the internal speaker.
 By default, the Enable Intenal Speaker option is enabled.
-USB Configuration Enable Front USB Ports Enables the front USB ports.
-By default, the Enable Front USB Ports option is enabled.
+USB Configuration

-Table 32.
+Table 33.
 System setup options-Integrated Devices menu (continued)

-Integrated Devices Enable Rear USB Ports Enables the rear USB ports.
+Integrated Devices Enable Front USB Ports Enables the front USB ports.
+By default, the Enable Front USB Ports option is enabled.
+Enable Rear USB Ports Enables the rear USB ports.
 By default, the Enable Rear USB Ports option is enabled.
 Enable USB Boot Support Enables booting from USB mass storage devices that are connected to external USB ports.
 By default, the Enable USB Boot Support option is enabled.
 Front USB Configuration Allows the user to enable of disable individual front USB ports.
 By default, all the front USB ports are enabled.
 Rear USB Configuration Allows the user to enable of disable individual rear USB ports.
 By default, all the rear USB ports are enabled.
 Dust Filter Maintenance Dust Filter Maintenance Enables of disables BIOS messages for maintaining the optional dust filter installed in the computer.
 By default, the Dust Filter Maintenance option is disabled.

-Table 33.
+Table 34.
 System setup options-Storage menu